payhub/payhubws-public-sdk/Payhub - SDK/java_SDK/README.md

 # PayHubSDK

 Welcome!
 In this directory, you'll find the files you need to be able to package up our Java library into your server.
+[Download the Master Repo] (https://github.com/payhub/payhubws-public-sdk)

 ## Usage
-* Download the Samples folder.
+* Navigate to Payhub-SDK->java_SDK in the Master Repo, and extract the Samples folder.
-* Download PayHubSDK.jar
+* Extract PayHubSDK.jar
 * Open your Eclipse environment and Create a new Maven Project.
 * Go to the directory where you saved the Samples folder and add it to your Project.
 * Go to Project->Properties->Java Build Path->Libraries and add the PayHubSDK.jar as an external Library.